GTNewHorizons/GTNH-Dev-Doc/vision of the modpack/breakdown/general.md

 Another common theme is materials that are hard to get in one tier (for example, only available as small ore, need strange processing, etc) become easier to obtain in a later tier.
 Tungsten for example.
 However, it is likely that  the “easier” path needs an appropriate line - you can get small amounts of platinum but you’re going to need a platline eventually.

-Tier materials are used to gate content, by requiring a titanium plate, for example, a thaumcraft item can be restricted until you can obtain at least some titanium.
+Tier materials are used to gate content, by requiring a titanium plate, for example, a Thaumcraft item can be restricted until you can obtain at least some titanium.
 </div>

 # 3. What should be Magic?